Our Team

 Logan Cranford

 What I love about Foundations is watching each student grow over the course of the school year and the relationships I get to develop with our students.
-Whether it is through a dance, music, or a reading lesson, one thing that blesses me the most is watching a student’s self-confidence grow as they overcome their fears and develop skills that they previously thought were not possible.
+Whether it is through a dance, art, music, or a reading lesson, one thing that blesses me the most is watching a student’s self-confidence grow as they overcome their fears and develop skills that they previously thought were not possible.

 My favorite bible verse is Ephesians 2:8, “For it is by grace you have been saved.”